 Every business owner – whether you’re a small sole proprietor or incorporated – is legally required to file and pay taxes on time.
 Often the issue is not the payment, but working out what is due.
 You have the totals but not base prices!
 Does this item have GST, HST, or PST?
 Or all three!

-- Registering as a Corporation too early in the game
+- Registering as a Corporation too early

 - Failing to pay or filing sales tax returns